 Lophophora has been reported to comprise everything from one species, Lophophora williamsii with varieties, to the four species Lophophora diffusa, Lophophora fricii, Lophophora viridescens, and Lophophora williamsii.
 Most modern authorities consider Lophophora to be a genus of two species, L. williamsii and L. diffusa.
 L. williamsii, commonly known as Peyote, is noted for its psychotropic alkaloids.
 These alkaloids are absent or only found in extremely small amounts in the other species L. diffusa.

-Lophophora are closely related to the genera Ariocarpus, Aztekium, and Obregonia and like its relatives possesses a large taproot system with the majority of the plant's mass underground for water storage.
-Lophophora is more tolerant of soil types than its relatives, and typically grows in areas which have decomposed limestone present in the soil.
-In cultivation, Lophophora does best in a fast draining mineral based soil which is about two thirds sand.
+Lophophora are closely related to the genera Ariocarpus, Aztekium, and Obregonia and, like its relatives, possesses a large taproot system with the majority of the plant's mass underground for water storage.
+Lophophora is more tolerant of soil types than its relatives and typically grows in areas that have decomposed limestone present in the soil.
+In cultivation, Lophophora does best in a fast-draining mineral-based soil, which is about two-thirds sand.
 Abundant water is beneficial in the summer months when the temperatures are over 90 °F (32 °C) and exposed to full sunlight for maximum growth, but must be allowed to dry out completely between waterings.
 They should also be fertilized twice a year.
-Over fertilizing will typically result in the Lophophora developing cracks and splitting.
+Over-fertilizing will typically result in the Lophophora developing cracks and splitting.
 At times, some varieties of Lophophora will develop a corky material on the plant body if exposed to pesticides or insecticidal soap.
 This corky condition will usually heal in a manner very similar to human skin if the plants are exposed to full sunlight.

-Lophophora are free flowering in cultivation and although they can withstand low temperatures during winter they do not require a cold shocking in order to initiate flowering.
-Plants in habitat typically flower after rainstorms which have been preceded by a period of high temperatures and dry conditions.
-Plants in cultivation can be encouraged to flower by subjecting the plants to high temperatures, direct sunlight, and withholding water for several weeks, then watering heavily which will usually initiate flowering.
+Lophophora are free flowering in cultivation, and although they can withstand low temperatures during winter, they do not require a cold shocking to initiate flowering.
+Plants in habitat typically flower after rainstorms, which have been preceded by a period of high temperatures and dry conditions.
+Plants in cultivation can be encouraged to flower by subjecting the plants to high temperatures, direct sunlight, and withholding water for several weeks, then watering heavily, which will usually initiate flowering.

-The contents of this article is for educational and gardening information purposes only.
+The contents of this article are for educational and gardening information purposes only.